NiravDaraji/infra-gitops/README.md

 | Federated Catalog | Cross-participant Catalog |

 ## Prerequisites:
-Before starting the installation, ensure the following tools are available:
+Before starting the installation, ensure the following tools are available on the cluster:
 - Kubernetes

   Verify cluster access: